mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Note that high-burn thrusters do not include inertial compensation for a higher thrust rating than that of a ship’s manoeuvre drive.
+Note that high-burn thrusters do not include inertial compensation for a higher thrust rating than that of a ship's manoeuvre drive.
 Therefore, Travellers in a ship that is accelerating with a high-burn thruster are subject to the effects of its gravitational force equivalent, also known as G-force.